BassHous3/taggarr/README.md

 > 2. **Configs**
 > Make sure to use `/tv` as path to your **CONTAINER** (not host).
 Check out [example of yaml configs](https://github.com/BassHous3/taggarr?tab=readme-ov-file#configuration-example)  below.
 > 3. **Media players**
-> After tags are applied, scan TV's library metadata using `Replace all metadata` method (leave `Replace Images` unchecked).
+> After tags are applied they should work in the media players, if not, scan TV's library metadata using `Replace all metadata` method (leave `Replace Images` unchecked).

 <br>